herrkaefer/AccelerateWatch/README.md

 Currently the functionality set is relatively smaller compared with Accelerate framework because only those I used in my projects are added (mostly focused on time series operations and analysis).
 So **contributions are welcome!** 😃

-# Working version

-Currently all codes are built and tested on

-- Xcode 8.0 beta 3
-- iOS 10.0 beta 3
-- watchOS 3.0 beta 3
-- Swift 3

 # Install

 Manual install is recommended for now.
 [Swift Package Manager](https://github.com/apple/swift-package-manager) will be supported when it is ready.

+1. Clone the latest version of this repo to your local machine.
-1. Copy AccelerateWatch folder to your project (usually the Watch Extension folder).
+2. Copy AccelerateWatch folder to your project (usually the Watch Extension folder).
 Remove `selftest.c` in `acceleratelib` folder which is for testing C code.
-2. Check that every .swift and .c files has *Watch Extension* as target.
+3. Check that every .swift and .c files has *Watch Extension* as target.
-3. Add a bridging header (here is a [Instruction](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/)), and add the following contents to it:
+4. Add a bridging header (here is a [Instruction](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/)), and add the following contents to it:

 ```C
 #include "acceleratelib.h"